Updated November, 2021

 - Accounting profit - The value that remains after all expenses except opportunity costs have been subtracted from gross income.
-Same as "net farm income."
+Also called net farm income.

-- Economic profit - The value that remains after all costs, including the opportunity costs of the operator's labor and capital, have been subtracted from gross income.
-Same as "return to management."
+- Economic profit - The value that remains after all costs, including the opportunity costs of the operator's labor and capital, have been subtracted from gross income. as Also called return to management.